If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Presumably that was when you were sure you’d convinced your lamb to walk itself into the slaughterhouse.
 Harry smothered a cold, sharp twist of anger.
-You’ve been watching me grow up like a farmer watches his prize bloody pig.
+You’ve been watching me grow up like a farmer watching his prize bloody pig and imagining bacon.

 ‘I trusted you to tell me when the time was right,’ he said.